dongkyeomjang/Trip-Processor/README.md

-# Trajectory-Processor
+# Trip-Processor
-Trajectory-Processor for a scalable distributed architecture for real-time mobile trajectory computation
+Trip-Processor for a scalable distributed architecture for real-time mobile trajectory computation